-- Be aware of the direction you are headed in.
-As a traveler, you’re not always going to know what the right direction is, but you can tell if you find yourself in a more isolated or sketchy looking area.
+Be aware of the direction you are headed in.
+As a traveler, you’re not always going to know what the right direction is, but you can tell if you find yourself in a more isolated or sketchy-looking area.
 If this happens, demand that the driver turn around and take you back, which is a safer option than just getting out of the car.
-However, if exiting as quick as possible becomes necessary, try to get out when you see another taxi, cab stand, or safe looking store.
+However, if exiting as quickly as possible becomes necessary, try to get out when you see another taxi, cab stand, or safe-looking store.

 4. Exiting the Cab